EmillyNeves/FreshTecApp/replit.md

 - ✅ Simplified user interfaces by removing unnecessary functionalities for each user type
 - ✅ Created compact layouts with smaller cards and efficient space usage
 - ✅ Configured local development setup with simple `npm start` command
+- ✅ **NEW**: Complete deployment setup for Vercel, Netlify, and Docker
+- ✅ **NEW**: Production-ready build system with optimized scripts
+- ✅ **NEW**: Local development environment with multiple start options

 ## User Preferences